forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 As we can see above, to be able to make predictions about parking availability we need to utilize supervised learning.

 ## Supervised learning
 How does the supervised learning works?
-In supervise learning we perform followind steps to train our model:
+In supervise learning we perform following steps to train our model:
 - initialize a model with random parameters
 - ask model to make predictions based on an input data
 - evaluate the prediction based on **known output**